– “We need to address our hospital’s sustainability problems to make it more environmentally friendly”, some might point out.

 At the same time, the implementation of technology will have a positive impact on hospital sustainability and still have a cost reduction regarding medical waste disposal.

-This is an important mindset for the future, that we, ourselves, at PeekMed, are following, and this year we've just released our first ESG Report, too.
+This is an important mindset for the future, that we, ourselves, at PeekMed, are following with the release of our own Sustainability Report.

 We want to help you be a benchmark of excellence in the health sector by providing better health at lower cost and risk – a clear win for patients and staff.